Carey851/chaingarden/README.md

 - Repository location: `https://github.com/Carey851/chaingarden.git`
 - Source code and project files are available in the repository
 - Setup and usage should be determined from the files included in the project

+## Project Structure

+After cloning the repository, review the top-level files and folders to understand how the project is organized.

+Common files to look for include:

+- `package.json`
+- `requirements.txt`